flip100coins/Writing/dwarf fortress/Journey through Dwarf fortress.md

 22.5.23

-After wasting 4 hours trying to make all my dwafs 100% happy, I finally realize it's impossible.
+After wasting 4 hours trying to make all my dwarfs 100% happy, I finally realize it's impossible.
 The reason is simple; in dwarf fortress, different dwarfs enjoy different things and sometimes the things they enjoy are exactly opposite.
-There's actually an explanation why; different dwarfs have different contributes(strength, agile, willpower, etc) and that influnce the things they enjoy.
-But contributes can be change through jobs(I found this out at advanture mode).
-This leads to a question, what kind of jobs influnce what kind of contribute?
-Naturally, I could play advanture mode and find out; but it's hard finding a job there and it might take a long time to try all the jobs.
+There's actually an explanation why; different dwarfs have different contributes(strength, agile, willpower, etc) and that influence the things they enjoy.
+But contributes can be change through jobs(I found this out at adventure mode).
+This leads to a question, what kind of jobs influence what kind of contribute?
+Naturally, I could play adventure mode and find out; but it's hard finding a job there and it might take a long time to try all the jobs.
 For solving this problem, I created contributing project.

 23.5.23

-How does people descibe the way Germans fought in world war 1 and 2?
+How does people describe the way Germans fought in world war 1 and 2?
 They won the battles but lose the war.
-That's exactly what had happened to my soldiers.
-I send my best and secend best squad(1 squad have 10 fighters) to openly attacked an goblin site that have 20 cidizens.
-They done their job pretty well at first, my commander out match the defending commander, my dwarfs killing 3 goblins without even getting injuried.
+That's exactly what had happened to my squads.
+I send my best and second best squad(1 squad have 10 fighters) to openly attacked an goblin site that have 20 citizens.
+They done their job pretty well at first, my commander out match the defending commander at planing, and my dwarfs killing 3 goblins without even getting a scratch.
 But that's before the goblins got help from 125 war dogs and trolls.
 Even after the goblins got help, my dwarfs keep on winning battles, killing way more enemy than they get killed.
-But they lose the war all the same, they are badly outnumber and the goblins have a nice possitional advantage because the battles are taking place at their site.
+But they lose the war all the same, they are badly outnumber and the goblins have a nice positional advantage because the battles are taking place at their site.

 Contributing project update.

+24.5.23

+An bloody war had just taken place on my site.
+A goblin army with 40 solders attacked my fortress; and I sent my best squad to meet them.
+The war ended quickly, with victory in my hand.
+My squad killed all the attackers, but 3 of my best solders also die, including my military commander.

+To be honest, 3 solders aren't much to pay for fending off an attack; but a skill commander?
+That's more than enough.
+When squads attack a site, half of the success depends on the military commander.
+The hard thing about getting a good commander is that nothing other than a real battle can improve it's skill.
+So, to have an good military commander it need to attack a site and survive back to improve.

+***

+I have done it!
+I have reach the caverns!
+Caverns are huge underground tunnels that only appear in 40- levels or below.
+Inside it there's eatable plants, beasts, fishes, webs.

+Contributing project update

+25.5.23